mars0i/popco2/doc/sims/bali/initialnts1.md

 3. farmer/village/subak is harmonious wrt farming
 [not real popco proposition candidates, but sketch ideas]

-As stated, analogies between 1 and 2 is equally good wrt 2 and 3.
+As stated, analogy between 1 and 2 is equally good wrt 2 and 3.

 But 2:3 is better than 1:2 simply because of predicate identities.
 So if you shift to 2, rather than 1, you get better reinforcement of 3.